youness-elbrag/Attention3D_UNET/README.md

 	* install script shell ;
        here you will need to run script shell to install all the dependencies needed for run code :
-       1. create kaggle account to access to the data API
+       1. create [kaggle](https://www.kaggle.com/) account to access to the data API
        2. add path kaggle.json to script shell $path_api
-       3. create the enviromenet here you will need to run python create_env.py {name of your env}
+       3. create the enviromenet here you will need to run

+                python create_env.py {name of your env}

-       4. make sure the requirements.txt exist to the repo install the packges if you want fisrt neeed to run pip install -r requirements.txt chmod +x automate_downlaod_data.sh && ./automate_downlaod_data.sh
+       4. make sure the requirements.txt exist to the repo install the packges if you want fisrt neeed to run

+                pip install -r requirements.txt

+          chmod +x automate_downlaod_data.sh && ./automate_downlaod_data.sh

 * PerProcessig dataset Brast2020;

-    this tool built based on top of BET algorithm that publish from [FSL]{https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET}and [N4baisCorrection]{https://pubmed.ncbi.nlm.nih.gov/20378467/} we automated the process and handle the data in 3D shape
+    this tool built based on top of BET algorithm that publish from [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET) and [N4baisCorrection](https://pubmed.ncbi.nlm.nih.gov/20378467/) we automated the process and handle the data in 3D shape

 	* tool description;

         we develpoed a simple tool that helps to Post Processing the dstaset
-            1. N4 bais Correction field this will increase the Low intensity of the image to run : python Postprocessing --path {path_name} --n4baiscorrection
+        1. N4 bais Correction field this will increase the Low intensity of the image to run :

+                     python Postprocessing --path {path_name} --n4baiscorrection

-            2. Skull Stripping this technic helps to reduce tissues such skull and midbrain .. only we do care about in our project is brain tissues to tun it : python Postprocessing --path {path_name} --skull_stripping
+        2. Skull Stripping this technic helps to reduce tissues such skull and midbrain .. only we do care about in our project is brain tissues to tun it :

+                     python Postprocessing --path {path_name} --skull_stripping

 	* Item 2.2;
 * Item 3